 Compensation for labor or personal services as an employee.
+If you are services as an employee.
 If you are an employee and receive compensation for labor or personal services performed both inside and outside the United States, special rules apply in determining the source of the compensation.
 Compensation (other than fringe benefits) is sourced on a time basis.
 Fringe benefits (such as housing and education) are sourced on a geographical basis.
 Or you may be able to use an alternative basis to determine the source.
 If you use an alternative basis, you may have to check the box on line 1b (discussed on page 14).
 See Pub.
 514 for more information.